April 18, 2019

 On the other hand, if you choose to not see each other before your ceremony, be sure to work with your photographer to know how much time you’ll need to take the majority of your photos post-ceremony.

-Do we want to take our formal family portraits before or after the ceremony?
+Do we want to take your formal family portraits before or after the ceremony?

-I work with my couples ahead of the wedding to organize their family portrait list to make it run as efficiently and smoothly as possible.
-Usually we can complete family photos in about 30 minutes, and I like to schedule 40 minutes to give us a bit of a buffer.
+I work with my couples ahead of the wedding to organize their family portrait list to make sure we keep portraits running smoothly.
+Usually we can complete family photos in 20-30 minutes, and I like to schedule 40 minutes to give us a bit of a buffer.

 Congratulations!
 You’ve developed an awesome wedding photography timeline that’s going to make your day run smoothly!
 Now what?